 Check out some of the features below to know if this guitar is right for you.

-Les Paul Custom Pro comes with a solid single cutaway mahogany body.
-Its body is sleek with a glossy finish, plus maple veneer on top.
+Les Paul Custom Pro comes with a solid single-cutaway mahogany body.
+Its body is sleek with a glossy finish, plus a maple veneer on top.